North-West Territories Liberal-Conservative Party

-The North-West Territories Liberal-Conservative Party also known formally as the Liberal-Conservative Association prior to 1903 and the Territorial Conservative Association after 1903, was a short lived political party in the Northwest Territories, Canada. from 1897 to 1905.
+The North-West Territories Liberal-Conservative Party also known formally as the Liberal-Conservative Association prior to 1903 and the Territorial Conservative Association after 1903, was a short lived political party in the Northwest Territories, Canada.
+The party was active between 1897 and 1905.
 It was a branch of the federal Conservative Party of Canada.

 The founding of the party

 The Liberal-Conservatives formed government in October 1897, when Lieutenant Governor Charles H. Mackintosh returned to North-West Territories to enforce the new laws in the North-West Territories Act that gave new powers to the territories.
 It was speculated that Robert Brett was plotting to form a Conservative led Government backed by a majority coalition of MLAs in the Legislative Assembly of Northwest Territories.
 Members answered in the media and denied there was a plot.
 Mackintosh would stick with his original plan of asking Frederick Haultain who was already chairman of the executive committee to form the government, leaving Robert Brett to form the Official opposition of the Northwest Territories Liberal Party and oppose the Haultain administration as he had done so since 1891.

 The influence and popularity of Premier Haultain helped him build his coalition of lawmakers in the Legislative Assembly.
 The party was formed as a consequence of executive powers being released to elected members from the Lieutenant Governor that had been held since 1870.
 The beginning of party politics in the territories sparked controversy and was not done through any Grass roots movement or formed on traditional ideological lines, and was done by Haultain in such a way that there was very little visibility to the public until years later after the party system began to mature.

 Haultain's first appointment to his executive council was a Liberal by the name of James Hamilton Ross.
 Haultain led a large cabinet into the 4th Northwest Territories general election in 1898.
 Only Haultain and Ross held portfolios while the rest of the ministers did not.
 The government became widely known as the Haultain-Ross government.